Riley-Py/UWaterloo-Work/EARTH 121/Week 3/Three Rock Types In The Rock Cycle.md

 - Connected to every other part of the rock cycle

 ### How do Metamorphic Rocks Form?
-- Through a process called *metamorphose*
+- Through a process called *metamorphose* (changing forms)
+	- Due to temperature, pressure, tectonic stresses, and hot reactive fluids
+### Where are Metamorphic Rocks Produced?
+- Form beneth Earth's surface in extreme conditions with high temperatures, pressures, or hot fluids
+	- H